-The Residence Hall Association is the governing body of all residential communities and is open to all students living on campus.
-RHA was established to ensure a system of self-governance for the residential communities.
-The objectives of RHA are: to be the voice of 2,000 students living on campus; to promote community councils within residential communities; to communicate and present suggestions and concerns to RLSH leadership; to annually review the community standards; to provide programming and activities to the on-campus students and to represent SMU on the regional and national levels.
+The Assembly is the governing body of all residential communities and is open to all students living on campus.
+The Assebmly was established to ensure a system of self-governance for the residential communities.
+The purpose of the Assembly is to unify, oversee and provide direction to the Community Councils and represent and advocate for all on campus students.

-SMU RHA is a member of the National Association of College and University Residence Halls (NACURH) and the Southwest Affiliate of College and University Residence Halls (SWACURH).
-These affiliations enable RHA to send delegates to leadership conferences which provide students with an opportunity to meet college students from across the country and develop new leadership skills.
+The Assembly is a member of the National Association of College and University Residence Halls (NACURH) and the Southwest Affiliate of College and University Residence Halls (SWACURH).
+These affiliations enable the Assembly to send delegates to leadership conferences which provide students with an opportunity to meet college students from across the country and develop new leadership skills.
 Conference attendance and leadership opportunities are some of the best parts of being involved with RHA!

-For more information on RHA, ask a residential staff member or call the RHA office at 214-768-1791.
+For more information on The Assembly, ask a residential life staff member or call the RHA office at 214-768-1791.